sait-wbdv/fall-2021/src/assignments/cpnt260/assignment-4.md

     - How did you fix it?
     - What benefits/limits came out of your solution beyond the immediate goal
   - Attributions

+#### Previous assignment Bonus Points Option (1 point per assignment)
+- If your Assignment 4 landing page has 0 html syntax errors, and all above noted content is present and responsive (no horizontal overflow or weird text sizes)
+- Fix an issue on any previous assignment to regain points
+- Along with your Brightspace submission, send a link of the git commit(s) where you made the changes that fixed the issue.
+Please make a quick note on what issue this is meant to fix

 ## Submission Requirements

 - Push this assignment to a repo named cpnt260-a4